Aglet unveils NFT collections for sneakerheads

 Join Transform 2021 for the most important themes in enterprise AI & Data.
 Learn more.

-Aglet has taken a step further toward its “sneakerverse” — a metaverse for sneaker super fans or “sneakerheads.”
+Aglet has taken a step further toward its “sneakerverse” — a metaverse for sneaker superfans.
 Aglet said today it is using blockchain-based nonfungible tokens (NFTs) to create one-of-a-kind virtual sneaker collectibles.

 The sneaker startup wants to create a metaverse for commerce that combines sneakers, shopping, and games.
 (The metaverse is the universe of virtual worlds that are all interconnected, like in novels such as Snow Crash and Ready Player One.)
+And it’s targeting sneakerheads, the biggest fans of collecting tennis and basketball shoes.

 Back in December, the company raised a new round of funding.
 To date, it has raised $7 million since late 2019.
 It investors include Sapphire Sport, Lakestar Ventures, Forecast Ventures, and angel investors Matt Miesnieks (6D.ai, Niantic Labs), Nate Mitchell (co-founder Oculus, Mountaintop Studios), and Greg Castle (Anorak Ventures).